 A mole on or near the private parts promises ability in duties, vigorous in love and successful in many children.

 A mole on the neck denotes much labor and sorrow.

 People with a mole on the right hip are greatly to be beloved and fortunate in love affairs.

 A mole on the left hip signifies the party shall be rich by death of relations.

 A mole on the right knee promises success in love and several marriages.

-A mole on the right leg promises plenty and an easy life, but on the left, travail and poverty and the like on the right or left foot or any part of the heel.
+Finally, much better to have a mole on the right leg than the left.
+A mole on the right leg promises plenty and an easy life, but on the left, travail and poverty.
+The same holds true for the right or left foot or any part of the heel.

 Thanks to: The New academy of complements erected for ladies, gentlewomen, courtiers, gentlemen, scholars, soldiers, citizens, country-men, and all persons, of what degree soever, of both sexes: stored with variety of courtly and civil complements, eloquent letters of love and friendship : with an exact collection of the newest and choicest songs à la mode, both amorous and jovial / compiled by the most refined wits of this age.
 This story on superstitions about moles last updated in 2022.
 Image of Jennifer Lawrence: By IVN News – Flickr, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=67032781.

 Surely marrying a small furry animal would have been highly provactive and against ‘god’s’ laws….??